 To clearly show the differences between long-surviving and short-surviving communities, we compare density, clustering, and clo. cent., which have large effects on the remaining lifetime between them.
-Figure 2 shows the box plots for comparing density, clustering, and clo. cent. for the snapshots of the 2nd month between long-surviving and short-surviving communities.
+Figure 1 shows the box plots for comparing density, clustering, and clo. cent. for the snapshots of the 2nd month between long-surviving and short-surviving communities.
 Here, communities whose remaining lifetime is more than or equal to 24 are classified as long-surviving, and others are classified as short-surviving.
+The boxes in the figure indicate the range of values from the first quartile to the third quartile.
+The lines within the boxes indicate the median.
+The ends of whiskers of the boxes are the lowest datum within 1.5 IQR (Inter Quartile Range) of the first quartile and the highest datum within 1.5 IQR of the third quartile.
+Outliers are not plotted.
 These results show that long-surviving communities tend to have lower density, clustering coefficient, and centralization based on closeness than short-surviving communities.
 Mann-Whitney U test shows that these differences are statistically significant (p < 0.01).

 Summary of answers to RQ2: Several social network features are significant and have a considerable influence on the survival of communities.
-Long surviving communities tend to have the following characteristics: Their social networks are not densely connected, are not highly centralized, and are composed of multiple clusters; they have low clustering in their early days; and they have a large core (known as coreperiphery structure [45]) with many reciprocal links in their later stages.
+Long surviving communities tend to have the following characteristics: Their social networks are not densely connected, are not highly centralized, and are composed of multiple clusters; they have low clustering in their early days; and they have a large core (known as core-periphery structure [48]) with many reciprocal links in their later stages.